 Common Achalasia Symptoms

-- Chest pain – Sometimes achalasia can cause severe pain that can be mistaken for a heart attack.
+- Chest pain – Achalasia may cause severe pain in the middle of the chest that can be mistaken for a heart attack.

-- Medications – Medications such as calcium channel blockers or long-acting nitrates can be used to relax the lower sphincter muscle.
+- Medications such as calcium channel blockers or long-acting nitrates can be used to help relax the lower esophageal sphincter muscle.